-Due to recent increases in student tuition fees, all university students are now effectively buyers in this marketplace, committing themselves to making a significant investment in their future through university study.
-As such it is very important that they should make very careful consideration as to the course that they wish to study and where will give them the best possible chance of a return on their investment when it comes to employment and a career.
-Some tips for how to evaluate the suitability of a university course are as follows:
+With tuition fees payable, all university students are buyers in this marketplace, committing themselves to making a significant investment in their future through university study.
+As such it is very important that they should make very careful consideration as to the course that they wish to study and which university will give them the best possible chance of a return on their investment when it comes to employment and a career.
+University consulting is something the expert team here are passionate about - helping you to choose the right university and course to support your future ambitions.

-The first point it to make sure that you first and foremost choose the right course and not the university followed by course.
+Choose the right course and not the university first, followed by the course.

-You are investing a great deal of time and money in your course of study so it is far more important that your course of study leads to your preferred career path, than it is to choose to attend a university, with course preference coming second, just because it is close to mates and has a good social scene.
+You are investing a great deal of time and money in your course of study, so it is far more important that your course of study leads to your preferred career path, than it is to choose to attend a university, with course preference coming second, just because it is close to good friends and has a good social scene.
+With so many courses to choose from, university consulting is a great way to get you started.

-Consider how you might keep the costs down;
+Consider how you might keep the costs of university down

 Visit the university before applying

 You will not be able to get a feel for both the course and the university as a whole including the accommodation unless you visit.
-A prospectus is a good way to start your research, but you really do need to go and see for yourself to take in the atmosphere at an Open day.
+A prospectus, websites, chat rooms and the UCAS Hub is a good way to start your research, but you really do need to go and see for yourself to take in the atmosphere at an open day.

 League table and groups of universities

 These are useful for reference and help to relate one university to another for your chosen faculty of study but they should only be one of the factors you consider, in addition to those below.
-After all enjoyment of the course, the location of the university and employment prospects are the most important things.
+After all, enjoyment of the course, the location of the university and employment prospects are the most important things.
+University consulting services will give you an expert perspective on the top universities for your course, career or other ambitions.

 How do students travel to and from lectures?
 Are there good bus routes and is there secure ‘parking’ for bikes?
 Think twice about taking a car to university, at least in the first year.
 Parking can often be difficult and cars are very expensive to run.